Alexa LexingtonA legitimate scientist who gets roped into Dr. F's employ.

 - "Awesome McCool" Name

-- The Friend Nobody Likes: He appears to hang out with the students in the Royal academy and manages to get followers for Team McFreely but no one seems to like him.
+- The Friend Nobody Likes: He won prom king due to popular vote in Kingdom and manages to get followers for Team McFreely but no one seems to like him.
 Anyone who does either wises up (Taylor) or are weird (Sapphire and Tim).

 - Small Name, Big Ego: An odd variation because he is fairly famous (enough to have memorabilia at least) and even has his own fan club in Agents but few characters in-game seem to like him.